UDC-GAC/SeQual-Stream/README.md

 * **ALMOSTDISTINCT**: Filters duplicated sequences maintaining the ones with the highest quality (if they have associated quality), allowing an indicated margin of differences (for example, two sequences with 2 differents bases can be considered equals if the specified limit allows it).
 * **REVERSEDISTINCT**: Filters reverse sequences maintaining the ones with the highest quality (if they have associated quality).
 For example, the reverse sequence of ATG is GTA.
 * **COMPLEMENTDISTINCT**: Filters complementary sequences maintaining the ones with the highest quality (if they have associated quality).
 For example, the complementary sequence of ATG is TAC.
 * **REVERSECOMPLEMENTDISTINCT**: Filters reverse complementary sequences maintaining the ones with the highest quality (if they have associated quality).
-For example, the reverse sequence of ATG is CAT.
+For example, the reverse complementary sequence of ATG is CAT.

 ### Trimmers